saksaikot/node-basic/readme.md

     - if token verified successfully then we set the `req.user` to decoded token value and called next
     - in admin middleware we checked if req have user object and then we checked if its role is admin,if not admin then 403 forbidden else call next
 - # 3.
 Node - Category and Product

   - # 3.1 Category model and router

+    - created category model, validate with joi, created `create` `index` method for controller
+    - created category routes, where post with `authorize` and `admin` middleware and get without any authorization
+    - then added in app.js

   - # 3.2 Category routes
   - # 3.3 Product model and router
   - # 3.4 Create product with file upload